Counselling & Psychotherapy

 The aspects of therapy I hold particularly dear are the developmental, spiritual, emotional and cognitive.
 These aspects are underpinned theoretically by Contemporary psychoanalysis, Transpersonal psychology, Gestalt therapy, and Cognitive Behavioural therapy.

 I respect Te Ao Māori values and principles of

 Manaakitanga, Whanaungatanga, Kotahitanga, Kaitiakitanga, Rangatiratanga, Wairuatanga, Tohungatanga and Ūkaipō.

-I have have worked independently in counselling, psychotherapy and psychoanalysis in Auckland and Tokyo, since 2003.
+I have have worked in a freelance capacity in counselling, psychotherapy and psychoanalysis in Auckland and Tokyo, since 2003.

 I acquired clinical experience at the Oasis Centre for Problem Gambling, Community Mental Health Centre North, AUT Psychotherapy clinic, private practice and Pathways Trust.

-HavIng had studied Asian languages earlier in Japan, I took the opportunity to combine my psychotherapy experience, and returned to Japan once again.
+HavIng had studied asian languages earlier, I took the opportunity to combine this with my psychotherapy experience, and returned to Japan in 2005.

-Back in NZ, I practice from my consulting room at home in Ostend, Waiheke Island, sharing the space with another therapist.
+Back in NZ since 2012, I practice from home in Ostend, sharing the space with another therapist.

 Waiheke is a small place.
 I am mindful of dual relationships and conflicts of interest.
 I take care to preserve confidentiality and privacy.